 Under Missouri school law (RSMo 167.151), a student must live within a school district in order to attend that district’s public schools without charge.
 “The term residency shall mean that a person both physically resides within a school district and is domiciled within that district.
 The domicile of a minor child shall be the domicile of a parent or court-appointed legal guardian.
-The student and parent must provide 2 proofs of residency in the district.”
+The student and parent must provide 2 proofs of residency in the district as follows:”

 A student may not establish residency away from a legal guardian or parent for the sole purpose of enrolling in a district.
 The Kirkwood Board of Education is responsible to its taxpayers to assure that attending students meet the residency requirements.

 A student who is not living with parent(s)/legal guardian(s), who are both residents, are domiciled in the Kirkwood School District and who wishes to be considered for enrollment in the Kirkwood School District, must comply with one of the following:

 1. Establish resident status in the district by:

 * Living and residing within the Kirkwood School District boundaries with a legal resident of the district, AND

 * Provide an application defining the hardship for which the student is requesting a waiver, AND

 * Present a notarized statement establishing a “Power of Attorney” to be given to the resident while he/she is living in the district, AND